musyabali/c-games/README.md

 Run:
 ./tictactoe

-Or just download the exe file

-(If your compiler outputs a different binary name, run that binary instead, e.g., `./a.out`.)

-Enjoy the game — it's a great way to practice C and basic game logic!
+ it's a great way to practice C and basic game logic!